|Province||Xī zàng 西藏 'west treasury'|

 ‘Tibet’ is a modern European name for the province probably derived from the Arabic ‘Tibat’ meaning ‘The summits’.
 In the distant past the Chinese called it ‘Tufan’; the Tibetans themselves use the name ‘Bod བོད’.

 Conditions at the high altitudes are bleak; most Tibetans live in the narrow, relatively sheltered valley of the Yarlung Zangbo Jiang ➚ where the main town Lhasa is sited, which means ‘Throne of God’.
 Tibetan rather than Chinese is the main language, which is closer to Burmese than Chinese in form, and Tibetan Pinyin is used on road signs.
-The Potala Palace ➚ in Lhasa is the center of Tibetan Buddhism and popular with tourists.
+The Potala Palace ➚ in Lhasa is the center of Tibetan Buddhism, the highest palace in the world at 12,323 feet [3,756 meters] and popular with tourists.
 Buddhism remains strong with most families still wanting one son to become a monk.
 The Palace was built by King Songtsan Gambo (617-650) for his Han Chinese wife Wen Cheng - sent to him to forge an alliance with China (Note that he also had a Nepalese wife).
 Potala means ‘Buddha's mountain’ in Sanskrit, it was last re-built in the 17th century by the fifth Dalai Lama.
 There are a thousand rooms and many grand halls.
 It has 13 levels and is the highest palace in the world.
 It was built as the residence for the spiritual and secular leader of Tibet the Dalai Lama, but during his exile has become a museum.
 The ‘West Main Hall’ holds the remains of the previous Dalai Lamas encased in gold coated stupas.
 Beneath the palace was a workshop where sutras were printed and also a torture chamber - the rule of the Lamas was not always benign.
 The whole palace was designed to resist earthquakes by pouring liquid copper into the foundations.
 It is a UNESCO world heritage site.

 The oldest building in Lhasa though is the monastery of Da Zhao from the 7th century.
 It has design elements from Nepal, China, India as well as Tibet.
 It has a statue of Guanyin dating to the 8th century.
 The Barkhor quarter is the old Tibetan town with many traditional features and permeated by the smell of burning yak butter.
 Jokhang Temple is a sacred building within Barkhor and holds an ancient image of the Buddha.